JONSASSE/432-2018/slides/class25/README.md

     - [The syllabus](https://thomaselove.github.io/432-syllabus/deliverables-and-grading.html#grading) is your friend here.
 6. Which functions allow the creation of nomograms, etc. I know some play well and others do not...
     - Nomograms are built with the `rms` package, and work with models fit using `ols`, `lrm`, and `cph` that we've studied.

-- I would still like a little more clarity on when it is justified to peek at the relationship between a predictor and outcome before fitting a model, two by two tables, scatterplot matrices, other graphical exploration?
+7. Just mildly curious as to whether or not we're going to end up having those meetings with other students during class time or not.
-- How should I proceed if my covariates turn out to be more significant than my main predictor in my model?
-Should I then retain the main predictor or drop it from the final model?
+    - The decision is no, we're not.
-- Just mildly curious as to whether or not we're going to end up having those meetings with other students during class time or not.
+8. Do we get to learn about propensity score matching?
-- how to tidy up real world data and make it survival analysis-friendly
+    - Next Tuesday was the day I plan to talk about it, but whether I'll do it Tuesday or Thursday next week depends on how things go this Thursday.
+Of course, I teach the 500 course every spring, and that's all about propensity score analysis.
+You'd be welcome to join us.
+Several students in this year's 432 class are finishing 500 as well now, and they can tell you all about it from the student perspective.
-- What do we do if PH assumptions are not met for survival analysis?
+9. In Project 2, do you prefer that we give a Powerpoint presentation?
-- In censoring, are there specific tests that can be done to compare the censored sample to the rest of the sample in the study.
+    - Well, no. I prefer only that you give me a clear understanding of what you've done, in whatever way works **best for you**.
+Some people do well working with the results of their HTML exclusively, others prefer to gather their thoughts into a separate presentation.
+I've seen excellent results with lots of different approaches, and I don't want to get in the way of you putting your best foot forward.

 ## Today's Data Visualizations